onlyquake/xonotic-wiki/overkill-tutorial.md

 Nades
 -----

 *Nade* is the shorthand term for *grenade*.
 Nades deal quite a lot of damage in a large radius.
-Keep in mind nades bounce off walls and fall down stairs.
+Keep in mind they bounce off walls and fall down stairs.
 Due to their damage radius they even hurt players behind walls.

 You can arm a nade by pressing the `drop weapon` bind (by default the `g` key).
 After that a countdown of about 5 seconds starts until the nade explodes.
 You have to press the `drop weapon` key again to throw it.
 You can throw a new nade every few seconds.